This word has been the hope of all believers since Jesus checked out of here at the Ascension. It’s an Aramaic word meaning, “Our Lord will come!”

 Eschatology is the $10 term for the study of the end times, a theological discipline which has been the subject of countless debates in seminaries, churches, and the public square since the Ascension of Jesus.

 For the vast majority of church history, this area of theology was relegated to seminary classrooms, debated over by professors and their students, but rarely — if ever! — showing up in sermons once those students had graduated.
-Eschatology was vaulted from its centuries-old academic obscurity to become a hot-topic of discussion within local churches — especially charismatic ones — during the Charismatic Renewal of the 1970s.
+Eschatology was exalted from its millennia-old academic obscurity during the Charismatic Renewal of the 1970s.
+It has remained a hot-topic of discussion within various churches — especially charismatic ones! — ever since.

 Most of them, in my humble opinion, are utter rubbish.